Are there any genetic differences between the Spanish and Catalan populations.

 The Celtic migrations to Iberia had a large impact on modern Spanish genes.
 Two thirds of Spanish male genes can be traced back to this period under the form of R1b (Haplogroup).

 In spite of Hispania being part of the Roman Empire, the Romans did not establish a lot of population colonies in Iberia.
-There were only four Roman cities in Hispania: Tarraco (Tarragona), Emerita Augusta (Mérida), Italica (Santiponce, Seville), and Carthago Nova (Cartagena).
+There were only few Roman cities in Hispania the biggest were: Barcino (Barcelona), Tarraco (Tarragona), Emerita Augusta (Mérida), Italica (Santiponce, Seville), and Carthago Nova (Cartagena).

 Alans, Suebi and Vandals

 In 406, the Alans (Iranian origin), the Suebi and the Vandals (Baltic Sea origin) crossed the Rhine together, invading Gaul.
 Three years later, they crossed the Pyrenees into Roman Hispania.
 The Suebi migrated to the western half of Iberia, where they established the Kingdom of Gallaecia (409–585).
 The Vandals and the Alans went south to Andalusia.
 They crossed over to North Africa in 429 and founded a kingdom that included Sicily, Sardinia and Corsica.

 At the beginning of the 4th century, the Goths were the first to penetrate into the Roman Empire.
 After settling in the Balkans, they split into two factions, the Ostrogoths and the Visigoths.
 The Visigoths, under Alaric I, sacked Rome in 410 and established a Visigothic Kingdom in south-western Gaul in 418.